timofeymukha/eddylicious/docs/user_guide/output.rst

 Supported output formats
 ========================

-Eddylicious supports several file formats that for outputting the generated inflow fields.
+Eddylicious supports several file formats for outputting the generated inflow fields.
-This allows to use eddylicious with several CFD solvers.
+The choice of the file format is usually dictated by the CFD solver.

+.. _hdf5_file_format:

 HDF5 file format
 ----------------